rocky-linux/documentation/docs/guides/web/caddy.md

 dnf install -y php81-php-fpm
 ```

-If you require additional PHP modules (e.g. GD), add them to the above command.
+If you require additional PHP modules (e.g., GD), add them to the above command.

 Then, we need to configure PHP to listen on a TCP socket: